 The goal of the CDBG Community Development Program is to provide communities with flexible funding for housing and community development projects that address the needs of low-and moderate-income (LMI) individuals or the elimination of slum and blight.
 CDBG funding is federal funding administered by the U.S. Department of Housing and Urban Development (HUD).
-The State of Ohio annually receives a portion of CDBG funding from HUD and is administered by the Ohio Development Services Agency, Office of Community Development (ODSA, OCD).
+The State of Ohio annually receives a portion of CDBG funding from HUD and is administered by the Ohio Department of Development, Office of Community Development (ODOD, OCD).
 Every two years the City of Troy is eligible to receive approximately $150,000 over two years in CDBG funding.
 The City works with community groups, building owners, and internal staff to identify eligible projects for the city’s LMI residents.
 Federal regulations define persons who are LMI income as households earning under 80% of the area median income as determined by HUD, adjusted by household size.

 CDBG projects must meet one of the National Objectives established by HUD:

 - LMI Area Benefit – Project service area must be primarily residential and be at least 51% of the residents are LMI.
 See the Troy LMI Area Map.

 - Limited Clientele – Service provided using CDBG funds to a specific group of people; such as, elderly persons, homeless persons, severely disabled adults.

 - Infrastructure improvements (in neighborhoods that are over 51% LMI)